2019-2020 Budget Headlines/Stories/Voting Information

 Absentee Ballot Application and Instructions

 The absentee ballot application and application instructions are available at the office of the District Clerk between the hours of 9:00 am and 4:30 pm or at the link below.
-Any questions relating to the process for absentee ballots may be directed to Jamie Mroczko, District Clerk at (518) 869-3576, ext.
+Any questions relating to the process for absentee ballots may be directed to Amber Flanders, District Clerk at (518) 869-3576, ext.
 0442.